flloisee/ipt_data_cleaning_g1/README.md

 - `visualization/visualize.py` – matplotlib visualisations saved under `visualization/images/`.
 - `visualization/images/` – PNG files produced by the visualisation script.
 - `app/app.py` – Tkinter GUI that displays the cleaned data, statistics and visualisations.

+## Module Descriptions

+- **data_cleaning/clean_data.py** – Reads the original CSV, fixes missing values and data‑type issues, and writes a clean version that other scripts can safely use.
+- **computations/compute_stats.py** – Calculates basic numbers (totals, averages), looks for relationships between columns, and creates simple forecasts.
+The results are saved as CSV files for later use.
+- **data_manipulation/data_analysis.py** – Groups the cleaned data by category and month, ranks spending categories, and produces a summary file that shows how spending changes over time.
+- **visualization/visualize.py** – Loads the summary CSVs and draws charts (bar, line, pie) with matplotlib, saving the images as PNG files.
+- **app/app.py** – A small desktop program built with Tkinter.
+It shows the cleaned table, lets you view the statistics on demand, and displays the generated charts in three tabs, so you can explore the finance data without writing any code.

 - `FINAL‑PROJECT‑REQUIREMENTS‑INTE‑202‑Integrative‑Programming‑and‑Technologies.pdf` – assignment specification.